Owen-Nebeker/ytscripter1/README.md

 can't answer (e.g. "what did the slide say"), say so plainly rather than guessing.

+Keep in mind also that this requires a CLAUDE API KEY WHICH IS GENERALLY NOT FREE! tokens can be purchased from console.anthropic.com.

+Throw your API key into a .env file local to whereever you're running the script.

 ## Steps
 1. Install the dependency if not already present:
    `pip install youtube-transcript-api requests --break-system-packages -q`